ottosuess/ottosuess.github.io/zero-amount-payments.md

 Spontaneous payments are not available in any of the major lightning clients at the time of writing.
 However there is a [pull request for lnd](https://github.com/lightningnetwork/lnd/pull/2455) implementing spontaneous payments and a [sample implementation for c-lightning](https://lists.linuxfoundation.org/pipermail/lightning-dev/2019-June/002009.html).

 ### Conclusion
-Optional amount invoices should be deprecated from the LN-spec because they can not be executed in a trestles way.
-Especially now there are the more secure spontaneous payments in development.
+Optional amount invoices should be deprecated from the LN-spec because they can not be executed in a trustless way.
+Spontaneous payments provide a more secure alternative that could replace zero amount invoices.

 If you know a reason why 0 amount invoices should exist [let me know on twitter](https://twitter.com/ottosuess) or make a PR on GitHub.